 SJIPH will develop and deepen the network of relationships among the many entities, from schools and nonprofits, to government agencies and hospital networks, that work to improve health in the region.
 By supporting collaborations between this network of community stakeholders and the research expertise at Rowan University and Rutgers University-Camden, SJIPH will lay the groundwork for a robust research and data resource that can inform population health programs, research and policy needs in the future.

-It is anticipated that our universities, nonprofits and governmental partners will engage the community in research projects that will produce positive social impacts,” said Dana L. Redd, CEO of the Rowan University/Rutgers-Camden Board of Governors (Joint Board), in establishing SJIPH as a community-engaged, research entity focused on the southern New Jersey region.
+It is anticipated that our universities, nonprofits and governmental partners will engage the community in research projects that will produce positive social impacts,” said Dana L. Redd, Past CEO of the Rowan University/Rutgers-Camden Board of Governors (Joint Board), in establishing SJIPH as a community-engaged, research entity focused on the southern New Jersey region.

 SJIPH not only seeks to advance the Joint Board’s mission by engaging and partnering with the region’s premier public and private research institutions, but also to promote a a civic engagement perspective that engages the community in addressing local and regional “health related” issues.
 SJIPH’s work will positively impact the region through programs and projects that will effectuate a vibrant and sustainable community and health sciences corridor anchored by southern New Jersey’s nationally accredited research institutes.

-The first project of SJIPH will provide seed funding for collaborative, academic-community partnerships focused on reducing health disparities in both urban and rural communities, and improving health outcomes in the region inclusive of Burlington, Ocean, Camden, Gloucester, Cumberland, Salem, Atlantic and Cape May Counties.
+SJIPH will provide seed funding for collaborative, academic-community partnerships focused on reducing health disparities in both urban and rural communities, and improving health outcomes in the region inclusive of Burlington, Ocean, Camden, Gloucester, Cumberland, Salem, Atlantic and Cape May Counties.
 Learn more about the grant requirements and application process here.

 We seek to advance collaborative, community-engaged research that improves health and promotes health equity across Southern New Jersey.